-September 8, 2002
+September 8, 2002: Philadelphia, Pennsylvania

-Although Mike and I have visited Veterans Stadium, home of the Philadelphia Phillies from 1971 to 2003 my first visit was with Rachel.
+Although Mike and I have visited Veterans Stadium, home of the Philadelphia Phillies from 1971 to 2003, my first visit was with Rachel.
 Rachel had never attended a baseball game before that Sunday afternoon.
-We drove 90 miles east from Lebanon to Veterans Stadium to watch the Phillies play my hometown New York Mets.
-The 20,047 in attendance had a lot on their minds, it was the start of the 2002 NFL season and the Philadelphia Eagles were playing a road game against Tennessee Titans.
+We drove 90 miles east from Lebanon, PA to Veterans Stadium to watch the Phillies play my hometown New York Mets.
+The 20,047 in attendance had a lot on their minds; it was the start of the 2002 NFL season and the Philadelphia Eagles were playing a road game against the Tennessee Titans.
 I spent the afternoon sharing my love of the game with the love of my life.

-Despite Veterans Stadium receiving low grades on Ballpark rankings I remember how excited I was when I first saw the multi-purpose donut from the highway.
-It was the first Mets road game I attended and was happy to see them win 11-3.
-Stars of the game included Vance Wilson and Ty Wigginton who both hit home runs.
-It was an eventful game, Phillies manager Larry Bowa was thrown out of the game in the bottom of the first and maybe he wanted to watch the Eagles game.
+Despite Veterans Stadium receiving low grades on Ballpark rankings, I remember how excited I was when I first saw the multi-purpose donut from the highway.
+It was the first Mets road game I attended, and I was happy to see them win 11-3.
+Stars of the game included Vance Wilson and Ty Wigginton, who both hit home runs.
+It was an eventful game – Phillies manager Larry Bowa was thrown out in the bottom of the first.
+(Maybe he wanted to watch the Eagles game.)
 Sharing baseball with Rachel on that Sunday afternoon is something I will never forget.